Lebanese protesters back in streets following brief lull

 The protesters returned to the streets after several weeks of relative calm, following the designation of Hassan Diab as prime minister in mid-December.
 The lull was also partly due to the holidays followed by soaring regional tensions between the U.S. and Iran that eclipsed the protesters in Lebanon and Iraq demanding sweeping political change.

+Samer al-Khoury, a 29-year-old protester, said the protesters were giving the politicians 48 hours to form a new government.

+“We need solutions,” he said.
+“The street is angry because some people are more poor than others; some people are dying in hospitals; some people don’t have food on their table.”

-“The aim today of this protest is to revive the revolution and to show the rulers that the revolution will stay, and no one can eliminate it,” said Rabie al-Zain, an activist protesting north of Beirut.
-“Today we add the students to the revolution — those who will handle the country when the current rulers will go the dustbin history.”
+Rabie al-Zain, an activist protesting in Jal el-Dib, north of Beirut, said the rallies are a reminder to the rulers that the reasons for their protests are still here.
+“Today we add the students to the revolution — those who will handle the country when the current rulers will go to the dustbin of history,” he said.

 In downtown Beirut, dozens rallied outside the Central Bank, chanting against the governor and his financial policies.
 Security forces separated the protesters from the bank’s entrance.